Movatterモバイル変換

 Documentaries

-Until 1975 regular broadcasting wasmonochrome, with very few exceptions.
-In late 1975, then calledRete 2 began airing some new shows in colour, then beginning semi-regular colour broadcasting during the autumn season (a few hours a week).Rai 1 followed its "sister network" a few months later.
+Until 1975, regular broadcasting was inblack-and-white, with very few exceptions.
+In late 1975, then-calledRete 2 began airing some new programmes in colour, then beginning semi-regular colour broadcasting during the autumn season (a few hours a week).Rai 1 followed its "sister network" a few months later.
 Eventually, regular broadcasting in colour began on 1 February 1977.

-• Rischiatutto, one-hour-long Italian version ofJeopardy!, hosted byMike Bongiorno, aired on Thursday night, from 5 February 1970, at 9:15 pm (in 1972 season at 9:30 pm).
-About 20 million viewers watched every episode of the show,[7] the first one aired on Rai 2 to enter in the list of the Ten Most Watched Programmes on Italian TV during the year.
+• Rischiatutto – An hour-long Italian version ofJeopardy!, presented byMike Bongiorno, aired on Thursday nights, from 5 February 1970, at 9:15 pm (in 1972 season at 9:30 pm).
+About 20 million viewers watched every episode of the show.[9]
+The first one aired on Rai 2 to enter in the list of the Ten Most Watched Programmes on Italian TV during the year.
 The final two seasons (1973 and 1974) were aired onRai 1.

 References